Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 ## aka.Cycles

-aka.Cycles is largely the same as [ua.Cycles](https://github.com/unanimated/luaegisub) but with a configuration editor inside Aegisub.
+Cycles.a is largely the same as [ua.Cycles](https://github.com/unanimated/luaegisub) but with a configuration editor inside Aegisub.

-## NN.farnhuah

-NN.farnhuah is an Aegisub frontend for [zhconvert](https://zhconvert.org/).

-To use NN.farnhuah, select the line for farnhuah and click „farn huah“.
-To switch between chs and cht subtitles, click „chie huann chs her cht“.
-On first launch, NN.farnhuah will show a configuration window.
-Create your own configuration from zhconvert's [documentation](https://docs.zhconvert.org/api/convert/), or click „Apply Preset“ to use the default config from SweetSub.

 ## 99%Tags Snippets